farahsaleem1995/MedicalCenter/docs/Features.md

 **Endpoint**: `PUT /api/records/{recordId}`

 - Updates a medical record
-- Only the practitioner can modify the record
+- Only the practitioner who created the record can modify it (enforced at endpoint level)
 - Attachments cannot be modified through this endpoint (use add/remove attachment endpoints)
-- Requires `CanModifyRecords` policy
+- **Authorization**: `CanModifyRecords` policy (Doctor, HealthcareStaff, LabUser, ImagingUser)

 **Request**:
 ```json